 For further information on the Layered Object Recognition System for Pedestrian Sensing project, contact Wei Zhang, Office of Safety Research and Development, FHWA; 202-493-3317; email: email@example.com.

-Cracks were very shallow when CNF is used, and beams did not fracture through the shallow cracks during the bending test.
+Cracks were very shallow when carbon nanofibers (CNFs) are used, and beams did not fracture through the shallow cracks during the bending test.